ansys/pydpf-core/docs/source/index.rst

 DPF is an independent, physics-agnostic tool that you can plug into many apps for both data input and data output, including visualization and result plots.
-By "many", we can draw up an exhaustive list of supported apps by DPF and their related format:
+The following table shows an exhaustive list of supported apps by DPF and their related format:

 .. list-table:: Supported solver and related file format